PAI Mourns the Loss of Senator Joseph D. Tydings

 - Enactment of the eponymous Tydings-Scheuer-Bush “Family Planning Services and Population Research Act of 1970” (Public Law 91-572) which created what is now known as the Title X domestic family planning program, establishing the legal framework and authorizing $382 million over three years for family planning services and research in the United States—the equivalent of nearly $2.5 billion today in inflation-adjusted dollars.

-In 2017, nearly 50 years later, Title X-funded clinics and health centers provided high-quality, voluntary contraceptive counselling and services, pregnancy testing, screenings for cancer and sexually-transmitted diseases and HIV/AIDS, infertility services, and other preventative health care to over 4 million patients, many of them poor and low-income women.
+In 2017, nearly 50 years later, Title X-funded clinics and health centers provided high-quality, voluntary contraceptive counseling and services, pregnancy testing, screenings for cancer and sexually-transmitted diseases and HIV/AIDS, infertility services, and other preventative health care to over 4 million patients, many of them poor and low-income women.

 For his “activities related to population and birth control” in the Senate, he was the recipient of the Margaret Sanger Award for distinguished public service from Planned Parenthood-World Population in 1970.